 #06 – Tips & Tricks for Designing and Structuring your TeachCenter Course

-with Sections, Labels, Images and Completion Tracking
+with Sections, Text and Media areas, Images and Completion Tracking

 Many lecturers at the TU Graz are already experienced with using the TeachCenter but would like to make their courses more appealing and structured.
 Although the TeachCenter already predetermines many formatting options, lecturers have additional possibilities to structure